jaywhy13/pretendaurant/README.md

 A pretend-restaurant that's on its way to using Reinforcement Learning to manage the staff of the restaurant.

+I'm doing more detailed documentation on the project itself [here](./docs/developer.md).

 ## Requirements

 ### Phase 1